Waldo-Blom/PRG381_Project_PTA381_AM_Group-3/README.md

 1. Make sure PostgreSQL is running and the database/tables/seed data are set up (see Database Setup above).
 2. In NetBeans, right-click the project and select **Run**.
-3. The `LoginFrame` should appear as the entry point, log in with one of the seeded accounts below (or register a new staff account) to continue:
+3. The `LoginFrame` should appear as the entry point, log in with one of the seeded accounts below (or register a new account) to continue:

    | Role | Email | Password |
    |---|---|---|